ahmedafareed/FareedPortfolio/supabase/README.md

 1. Go to Storage in your Supabase dashboard
 2. Create a new bucket called `portfolio-images`
 3. Set the bucket to public if you want images to be publicly accessible
+4. The admin upload endpoint stores files at `portfolio-images/<random-name>` and inserts records into `portfolio_images`

 ## Database Schema Overview